-For both the thesis and nonthesis options there is a set of six core courses which are highly recommended as a good foundation for graduate degrees in the Department of Atmospheric and Oceanic Sciences.
-A GPA of 3.0 must be maintained for both options.
+For the M.S. degree, there is a set of six core courses which are highly recommended as a good foundation for graduate degrees in the Department of Atmospheric and Oceanic Sciences.
+A GPA of 3.0 must be maintained.

 The timeline for receiving a Master's degree is approximately 2 to 3 years.

 The following is a listing of the core courses:

 ATM OCN 610: Geophysical Fluid Dynamics 1 (3 credits)

 ATM OCN 611: Geophysical Fluid Dynamics 2 (3 credits)

 ATM OCN 630: Introduction to Atmospheric Physics (3 credits)